rtelles64/udacity_autodeploy_project/README.md

 Occasionally, the `deploy-backend` step fails.
 This is typically because of server lags on Amazon's side.
 CircleCI issues a timeout if a job takes too long to complete.

 Simply initiate a new CircleCI rebuild.

+### Cleanup

+**DELETE RESOURCES**

+Remember to delete resources to avoid accruing charges!!!
+Especially if you're not going to work for long periods of time on the project.

+Remember to re-create resources as well!

+- RDS &mdash; Delete RDS instances to avoid billing (stopping it will still charge for storage)

+> **NOTE**:
+>
+> When re-launching an RDS instance, remember to change the [Circle CI Env Variables](https://app.circleci.com/settings/project/github/rtelles64/udacity_autodeploy_project/environment-variables?return-to=https%3A%2F%2Fapp.circleci.com%2Fpipelines%2Fgithub%2Frtelles64%2Fudacity_autodeploy_project%3Fbranch%3Dmain) and the backend/.env file accordingly.

+- EC2 &mdash; You can just stop an instance to avoid being charged (restart it when you plan to use it again)